-Let’s distill the few terms:
+Let’s distill a few terms:

-Once you submit your web pages to Google webmaster tools, there is no guarantee that you will have every web page indexed.
-You might see the combination of the non-indexed and indexed pages.
-Let’s find out what does non-indexed and indexed pages in Google means.
+Once you submit your web pages to Google webmaster tools, there is no guarantee that you will have all web pages indexed.
+You might see a combination of the non-indexed and indexed pages.

-Tired of finding the exact ways on how to index web pages or steps for indexed pages Google supports?
 Here are the quick steps on how you can quickly crawl and index your web pages in search engines like Google.

 Your XML sitemap is an important aspect that tells search engines which pages on your website are important.